fs000/website/content/projects/PacMan.md

 showInProjects: true
 ---

-A reiteration of the classic game Pac-Man for the Windows Console.
+A reiteration of the classic game Pac-Man for the Windows Console with a partially implemented game engine.